smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

 - Offset Resolution

-Parameter constraints, guess parameters and whether or not to display the output as plots are managed in the **Settings:Fluorescence Decay:Fit Parameters** panel
+Parameter constraints, guess parameters and whether or not to display the output as plots are managed in the :ref:`alligator-settings-fluorescence-decay-fit-parameters` panel

-- Fit with constraints applied on individual parameters is handled by an array of Fit Parameter Constraints specifying the:
+- Fit with constraints applied on individual parameters is handled by an array of *Fit Parameter Constraints* specifying the:

   + Parameter
   + Min & Max Value
-  + whether or not it is a Global parameter (applicable in case of multiple fits only)
+  + whether or not it is a Global parameter (currently unused)
-  + whether the constraint is used or not
+  + whether or not the constraint is used

-- Guess parameters can be provided in the corresponding array by selecting the parameter name and providing the guess value.
-Additionally, the way these parameter guesses are used (or not) can be dedined via the Options pull-down
+- *Guess Parameters* can be provided in the corresponding array by selecting the parameter name and providing the guess value.
+Additionally, the way these parameter guesses are used (or not) can be defined via the *Options* pull-down
   list:

   + Numerically Estimated
   + User-provided
   + User-provided (normalized)
   + Last valid fitted parameters

-- The Displayed Fit Parameters array only applies to series analysis and will be discussed in that context in a later section.
+- The *Displayed Fit Parameters* array only applies to series analysis and will be discussed in that context in a later section.

+.. _alligator-fit-options:

 Fit Options
 -----------